Staying engaged when you work from home is difficult.

 “Do my in-office coworkers assume I slack off all day?”

 “Do they think of me as part of the team?”

 “Do they think of me at all?”

 Instead, find fun ways to stay socially connected with your coworkers and managers.
-At Formstack, where Jell was founded, the entire team relies on tools like Slack in addition to the company’s own daily standup software.
+At Formstack, Jell’s foundation, the entire team relies on tools like Slack in addition to the company’s own daily standup software.
 Formstack also holds monthly remote lunches via Zoom and leverages tools like HipChat to keep inter-office chats and messaging fun.

-It’s all about discovering what works best for you, your team and your dream of what’ll make working from home, well, dreamy.
+Staying engaged when working from home changes from employee to employee.
+What works for me, might not work for you.
+It’s all about discovering what works best for you, your team, and your dream of what’ll make working from home, well, dreamy.